temporal-hpc/blockchain-example/README.md

 `./prog difficulty blocks`

-difficulty = the number of leading zeros in the SHA256 hash. blocks = number of blocks to create with proof of work.
+- difficulty: number of leading zeros in the SHA256 hash.
+- blocks: number of blocks to create with proof of work.

 # example execution